 We believe that all children learn best with the rest of their class.
 Our aim is for all children to be working independently, in class, at the cusp of their potential.
-Children with SEND are entitled to be taught by their teacher, not always by a Learning Support Assistant (LSA).
-Teachers aim to spend time each day working with all children, individually or as part of a group.
+Children with identified SENDs are entitled to be taught by their teacher, not always by a Learning Support Assistants (LSA).
+Teachers aim to spend time working with all children, either individually or as part of a group.